Shop Cameron Diaz's Go-to Cookware -- Our Place’s Always Pan

 "Your pan has become a huge part of my kitchen," Diaz says in the video.
 "It sits on my stove.
 I cook with it everyday.
 I make breakfast in it every morning."

 The ceramic, non-stick Always Pan has gone viral for a reason.
 The handy piece replaces your fry pan, sauté pan, steamer, skillet, saucier, saucepan, non-stick pan, spatula and spoon rest.
 The pan comes with a modular lid, steamer basket and wooden spoon.
 Diaz isn't the only famous face to have the Always Pan in the kitchen.
-The pink version is featured in Paris Hilton's cooking show, Cooking with Paris, and Oprah Winfrey is also a fan!
+The pink version is featured in Paris Hilton's cooking show, Cooking with Paris.

 Shop the Always Pan below.